 Three and one-half lecture hours and one and one-half laboratory hours per week.
-This course is concerned with the study of visual stimuli and the response they evoke in the human organism.
-Included are the principles of photometry and radiometry as well as topics related to the visual response to light stimuli such as intensity discrimination, light and dark adaptation, visual acuity and the psychophysical methods used to investigate these aspects of the human visual system.
+This course is primarily concerned with the study of visual stimuli and the subjective perceptual responses they evoke from the human visual system.
+Included are the principles of photometry as well as topics related to the visual response to basic light stimuli at absolute threshold, in intensity discrimination as used in visual fields, and during light and dark adaptation.
+More complex visual stimuli used for clinical visual acuity testing is explored in detail.
+The psychophysical methods used to investigate these aspects of the human visual system are emphasized as they underlie all types of clinical optometric subjective testing.